 Once your application has been approved, over the months to follow, you will be introduced to a thousand-year-old tradition — a way of life, a faith, and a people.

 The duration of the Jews-by-Choice programme is a minimum of 12 to 15 month so that you experience all the festivals as a class.
-The program is divided in 3 terms; intakes to join the program are in January, May and August.
+The program is divided in 3 terms; intakes to join the program are in January and July only.
 We ask everyone who is planning a wedding in the aftermath of a conversion, NOT to schedule the wedding without consulting the rabbi.

 The Introduction to Judaism programme consists of two classes on a Thursday evening .
 Each Thursday consist of Hebrew instruction from 6.30pm to 7:30pm and Introduction to Judaism (7.40pm to 9.00pm).
 A detailed class schedule of the Introduction to Judaism classes will be sent to you at the beginning of the program.
 A Torah Study Group is led by Rabbi Schell every Shabbat morning from 8.45 – 9.45am which you are invited to attend .

 Attendance at all sessions and classes of Introduction to Judaism Course and Hebrew Classes are compulsory.
 [Excused absences by direct notification to faculty for ill health, travel required for work, planned leave].
 Participants are responsible for work covered at missed lessons.
 Course attendance is compulsory for the prospective Jew by Choice, and partners are expected to attend regularly.
 Unexcused non-attendance may delay completion of study programme.
 Successful completion of assessments scheduled as part of the programme, and timeous submission of independent study projects are required before an invitation to the Bet Din can be issued.